Restricted projections in positive characteristic via Fourier extension and restriction estimates: Introduction

 For a set $A\subset \mathbb F_q^d,$ we define $[A]$ as the collection of lines passing through the origin and a non-zero element in $A.$ Denote $X_\pi:=[\pi\cap S^{d-1}]$.
 It is clear that $X_\pi\subset G(d, 1)$.

-The main purpose of this paper is to give complete solutions to Questions \ref{qs1} and \ref{qs2} when $X=X_{\pi}$, namely, we establish sharp bounds for $\mathcal{T}_1(X_\pi, E, N)$ and $\mathcal{T}_2(X_\pi, E, N)$.
-Our approach reveals surprising arithmetic-geometric dichotomies that are invisible in the full Grassmannian: the quadratic character of $\lambda^2-1$, together with the parity of $d$, and congruence conditions on $q$, fundamentally determine the size of exceptional sets, and how they interact to produce distinct projection behaviors.
+The main purpose of this paper is to give complete solutions to Questions \ref{qs1} and \ref{qs2} when $X=X_{\pi}$, namely, we establish sharp upper bounds for $\mathcal{T}_1(X_\pi, E, N)$ and $\mathcal{T}_2(X_\pi, E, N)$.
+Our approach reveals arithmetic-geometric dichotomies that do not appear in the full Grassmannian: the quadratic character of $\lambda^2-1$, together with the parity of $d$, and congruence conditions on $q$, fundamentally determine the size of exceptional sets, and how they interact to produce distinct projection behaviors.
 We prove the results are optimal through explicit constructions.

-In the Euclidean setting, this topic has a reputed history which we do not review here.
-The most relevant works on this topic include \cite{K.O.V.25, L.25} for $\mathcal{T}_1$ and \cite{1} for $\mathcal{T}_2$.
-Moreover, it is necessary to mention that the methods required in the two settings are different.
-While Fourier methods or combinatorial/incidence techniques have been used in \cite{BG, Ch18, F.R.25, LPV}, the novelty in our approach is to employ restriction estimates for the cone and sphere-type varieties within an appropriate discrete Fourier framework.
+In the Euclidean setting, this topic has a rich history which we do not review here.
+The most relevant works on this topic are \cite{K.O.V.25, L.25} for $\mathcal{T}_1$ and \cite{1} for $\mathcal{T}_2$.
+Moreover, the methods required in the two settings differ significantly.
+While Fourier methods or combinatorial/incidence techniques have been used in \cite{BG, Ch18, F.R.25, LPV}, the novelty of our approach is to employ restriction estimates for the cone and sphere-type varieties within an appropriate discrete Fourier framework.
 Although there is a series of papers in restriction/extension theory, or recently in sharp Fourier restriction in the literature, for example see \cite{I.K.L.20, KLP22, KPS21, L.15, L.19, MT04} and \cite{BCFSST25, GS24, G.I.25}, respectively, applications to discrete geometry remain limited, primarily appearing in incidence problems \cite{ KP.22, KLP22} and distance questions \cite{CEHIK12, KPV.21,KPS.21}.
 Our work demonstrates new applications of these analytic tools to projection questions.

-As a consequence of our complete analysis, we provide a new structural proof of Chen's theorem in \cite{Ch18} through slice decomposition, demonstrating how global projection phenomena emerge from arithmetically distinct local behaviors.
-This ``\textbf{local-to-global}'' principle not only explains why Chen's bounds take their specific form but could inspire similar decomposition strategies for other problems in discrete geometry.
-We expect further applications of these methods to additive combinatorics and theoretical computer science.
+As a consequence, we provide a new structural proof of Chen's theorem in \cite{Ch18} via slice decomposition, demonstrating how global projection phenomena emerge from arithmetically distinct local behaviors.
+This \textit{local-to-global} principle not only explains why Chen's bounds take their specific form but could inspire similar decomposition strategies for other problems in discrete geometry.